miketon/JupyterJeep/fastai_exercises/fastai.mm.md

         - **vanishing gradients** make it hard for the network to learn and adjust the **parameters** of the **earlier layers**
       - 4 -makes it possible to train much deeper networks
+        - adding extra layers won't harm network perf, because they can be pass-through

 ### | RESIDUAL BLOCKS |